 THE CHURCH AND COVID-19

-Information & Resources during this time of Covid-19 lockdown
+PLEASE NOTE - Information & Resources continue during this time of easing the Covid-19 lockdown

 You are not alone!
-Church is changing! - Look at the links below to see how you can: worship from your home; read our minister, Pauline's weekly homily; download this month's church magazine!
+Church is changing! - Look at the links below to see how you can continue to worship from your home; read Pauline's weekly homily; download this month's church magazine!

 Do you know anyone who is not online and might like to use this - please let them have the details ….